Director of Human Needs and Global Resources (HNGR)

 About Laura S. Meitzner Yoder

-Since 2008, Laura has taught North American students about sustainability and field research in rural and international development, in Thailand, Bhutan, Indiana, and elsewhere.
+Since 2008, Laura has taught about sustainability and field research on rural and international development, in Thailand, Bhutan, Indiana, and elsewhere.
 She is keenly interested in the socio-political, legal, and faith dimensions of environmental issues worldwide.
-Her interests include languages, writing, tropical fruits, cooking and eating international foods, histories of botanical exploration and colonial governance, walking in forest shade, swimming, and asking questions.
+Her interests include languages, writing, tropical fruits, histories of botanical exploration and colonial governance, walking in forest shade, swimming, and asking questions.

 Membership in Professional Societies

 Meitzner Yoder, L.S.
-Forthcoming 2014.
+2014.
 “Interruptions are not distractions: Lessons from teaching in faith-steeped conflict zones of Southeast Asia.”
-In Faithful is Successful: Notes to the Driven Pilgrim, eds.
-David E. Lewis, Nathan Grills, and S. Joshua Swamidass.
-Parker, CO: Outskirts Press.
+Pp. 198-212 in Faithful is Successful: Notes to the Driven Pilgrim, eds.
+Nathan Grills, David E. Lewis, and S. Joshua Swamidass.
+Denver, CO: Outskirts Press.

 Meitzner Yoder, L.S., T.C.
 Hartzell, J.W.
 Schramm, and L.R.
 Zinn.
 2013.
 "Building and boarding a bigger boat together: Learning about sustainability through direct encounters with diverse people in our watershed."Journal of Sustainability Education.
 Online.